TENS MACHINE USE

 Please keep device away from sprays of water or rain.

-The Elle TENS is the state-of-the-art, efficient method of drug-free pain relief with no known side effects.
+The Elle TENS 2 is an efficient method of drug-free pain relief.
+This powerful digital TENS unit is smooth, sophisticated and simple to use.
 In order to obtain maximum benefit, it is advised that you seek guidance from your midwife as well as reading this instruction guide.

 Frequently asked questions: